 One exception to this is tomatoes, which in our household, are one of the most eaten vegetables.
 According to my husband, there is only one way to eat off-season tomatoes: canned.
 Coming from a culture where fresh food is prioritized above every other kind of food, it seemed extremely counter-intuitive to me to choose canned tomatoes over fresh ones.
 But after much research about canning techniques and the opinions of imminent chefs, the expert verdict actually concurs with my husband!
 So, when in doubt, good canned tomatoes are a better alternative to offseason tasteless ones.

 Just like I have come to appreciate and incorporate these French kitchen habits in my life, my husband has done the same with typical Indian cooking habits, including learning to make masalas (spice mix) from scratch, picking up hacks to make soft rotis (Indian flatbread) or perfecting his chai (boiled milky tea)!
 Being from two different but equally rich culinary traditions, we are grateful to be creating a home where both cultures can live and breathe in harmony.

 - Are you looking for the perfect French cooking accessory?

 - Need somewhere to stay in Paris for your next trip?
 Check out these rentals.

 - To perfect your French cooking skills, click here

 Written by Pronoti Baglary for HiP Paris.
 Looking to travel?
-Check out Haven In for a fabulous vacation rental in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
-Looking to bring France home to you or to learn online or in person (when possible)?
-Check out new marketplace shop and experiences.
+Looking to bring France home to you or to learn online or in person?
+Check out our marketplace shop and experiences.